denghejun/MerchantsGuideToTheGalaxy/README.md

 ## What's This
- This `.sln` is a homework from TW.
+ This `.sln` is a homework about Guide To The Galaxy!!

 ## How To Run
 #### Only 2 Projects Can Run By Press `F5` Directly